-Many approaches are used to suppress or control weeds (vegetation) within the grove.
+There are many approaches used to suppress and/or control weeds (vegetation) within the grove.
 These practices will vary with location, time (season), tree spacing, vegetation species present, cost, and grower preference.
 Each method of weed control has its own advantages and disadvantages.